 If a reverse proxy is configured between AM and the agent, set the AM URL to the proxy URL, for example, https://proxy.example.com:443/am.
-For information about setting up an environment for reverse proxies, refer to Apache as a reverse proxy.
+You can find information about setting up an environment for reverse proxies in Apache as a reverse proxy.